Skip to main content

 Intervention

-The PD model will include a decision-making framework to assist teachers in moving children through tiers of instructional protocols in early literacy and standard treatment protocols that have been shown to be effective in improving phonological awareness and alphabet knowledge skills.
-The primary components of the intervention include the following: (a) problem-based learning and video modeling in online learning modules, (b) an Electronic Data Management and Expert Decision Making (EDM2) system, (c) in-class coaching support, and (d) standard treatment protocols to provide Tier 2 and Tier 3 support for teaching early literacy skills.
-Coaches will instruct, observe, and provide feedback to teachers as they learn to (a) use curriculum-based measures that align with learning objectives, (b) use data to identify students who require more intensive instruction and to shape instruction, (c) implement evidence-based standard treatment protocols with high fidelity for students requiring Tier 2 or Tier 3 instruction, (d) use progress monitoring tools to measure children's responses to intervention, and (e) use data from assessments to move children fluidly among appropriate tiers of instruction.
-Brief online problem-based learning modules that present authentic classroom challenges associated with MTSS and model their solutions will be used to prepare educators to strengthen problem-solving skills and apply components of the framework.
-To improve the ease and accuracy of identifying struggling children, the research team will develop a computerized data management system (EDM2) wherein teachers can input assessment results and the output will direct them towards instructional needs and future assessments.
+The Early Literacy Professional Development model includes a decision-making framework to assist teachers in moving children through tiers of instructional protocols in early literacy and standard treatment protocols that have been shown to be effective in improving phonological awareness and alphabet knowledge skills.
+The primary components of the intervention include: (a) problem-based learning and video modeling in online learning modules, (b) an Electronic Data Management and Expert Decision Making (EDM2) system, (c) in-class coaching support, and (d) standard treatment protocols to guide tier 2 and tier 3 instruction of early literacy skills.
+Coaches instruct, observe, and provide feedback to teachers as they learn to (a) use curriculum-based measures that align with learning objectives, (b) use data to identify students who require more intensive instruction and to shape instruction, (c) implement evidence-based standard treatment protocols with high fidelity for students requiring tier 2 or tier 3 instruction, (d) use progress monitoring tools to measure children's responses to intervention, and (e) use data from assessments to move children fluidly among appropriate tiers of instruction.
+Brief online problem-based learning modules that present authentic classroom challenges associated with MTSS and model their solutions are used to prepare educators to strengthen problem-solving skills and apply components of the framework.
+To improve the ease and accuracy of identifying struggling children, the research team developed a computerized data management system (EDM2) wherein teachers input assessment result and the output directs them towards instructional needs and future assessments.

 Research design and methods

-In Years 1 and 2, an iterative model will be used to develop the PD intervention.
-Focus groups will provide initial input on early literacy MTSS PD content deemed most beneficial to address, identify examples of problems teachers face to be incorporated into problem-based learning case studies, and select the student assessments to input into the development of EDM2 system.
-Four cycles of development (of PD modules, coaching components, and EDM2), educator feedback, and field testing and evaluation will be used to prepare for the pilot study.
-In Year 3, a small cluster randomized controlled trial with 24 classrooms (12 treatment and 12 control) will be used to evaluate the promise of the PD program.
-Group differences in intervention and control teachers' implementation of MTSS, perceptions of acceptability and value of treatment, and fidelity of implementation of early literacy instruction will be examined.
-In addition, children in the intervention and control group with persistent delays in early literacy skills will be compared on curriculum-based measures and standardized tests of phonological awareness and alphabet knowledge skills.
-Moderating effects of teacher and student characteristics will also be explored.
+In the first 2 years, an iterative model was used to develop the PD intervention.
+Focus groups provided initial input on early literacy MTSS PD content deemed most beneficial to address, identified examples of problems teachers face to be incorporated into problem-based learning case studies, and selected the student assessments to input into the development of the EDM2 system.
+Four cycles of development (of PD modules, coaching components, and EDM2), educator feedback, and field testing and evaluation were used to prepare for the pilot study.
+In the third year, the cluster randomized trial was initiated in 31 classrooms to evaluate the promise of the PD model.
+However, the rise of COVID-19 interfered with completion of the study.
+The following year, this pilot study was completed in 21 classrooms (10 treatment and 11 control).
+Group differences in intervention and control teachers' implementation of MTSS, perceptions of acceptability and value of treatment, and fidelity of implementation of early literacy instruction were examined.
+In addition, children in the intervention and control group with persistent delays in early literacy skills were compared on curriculum-based measures and standardized tests of phonological awareness and alphabet knowledge skills.
+Moderating effects of teacher and student characteristics also were explored.

 Control condition